Departments and specialties

 Research

-Mayo Clinic is a pioneer in fetal surgery advances, allowing for earlier intervention when birth defects are diagnosed.
+Mayo Clinic is a pioneer in fetal surgery advances, allowing for earlier treatment when health problems are diagnosed before birth.

 A key example is a clinical trial for prenatal surgery to promote lung growth before babies are born.
 These fetuses have a life-threatening disorder called pulmonary hypoplasia.
-This condition is caused by a congenital diaphragmatic hernia and fetal lungs are too small for babies to breathe on their own.
-The goal is to develop regenerative approaches to improve lung development and outcomes.
+A diaphragmatic hernia present at birth and fetal lungs that are too small for babies to breathe on their own cause this condition.
+The goal is to develop regenerative approaches to make lung development and outcomes better.

-Mayo experts continue to actively study how to lower the risks of fetal surgery, improve surgical approaches and improve outcomes for both mothers and children.
+Mayo experts continue to study how to lower the risks of fetal surgery and make surgical approaches and outcomes better for mothers and their children.

 Publications